VRConservation/geosp-draft/04_python.md

 m.addLayer(aoi, vis_a, 'AOI aboveground biomass carbon')
 m
 ```
-If you turn off the unclipped above and belowground maps your map will now look like
+If you turn off the aboveground and belowground maps your map will now look like the following with only the clipped aboveground biomass carbon layer showing:

 ![](https://i.imgur.com/DDRJeDF.png)